 Article 5.
-Powers regarding the Effectiveness of the Compliance System and relating to the Internal Reporting and Whistleblower Protection System companies directly or indirectly controlled thereby (the "Controlled Companies"), in this latter case for purposes of preparing the report provided for in Article 8.2.
+Powers regarding the Effectiveness of the Compliance System and relating to the Internal Reporting and Whistleblower Protection System a) establish the basic elements of the structure and operation of the Company's Compliance System, annually evaluate the effectiveness thereof, as well as the overall effectiveness of the compliance systems of the Company and of the companies directly or indirectly controlled thereby (the "Controlled Companies"), in this latter case for purposes of preparing the report provided for in Article 8.2.